MiWeiss/Project-Tips/README.md

 #### :+1: :+1: Code documentation and project readme
 Document all exposed methods in your code.
-This does not just make it easier for you to work in a team, but its also easier for the TAs to understand what a function is supposed to do - and to give you partial points even if the implementation of a method is incorrect or incomplete.
+This does not just make it easier for you to work in a team, but it is also easier for the TAs to understand what a function is supposed to do - and to give you partial points even if the implementation of a method is incorrect or incomplete.
-Additionally, a 'README.md' should contain the full names of the team members, an explanation of how to run and use your program, and also transparently declare what's not yet implemented.
+Additionally, a `README.md` should contain the full names of the team members, an explanation of how to run and use your program, and also transparently declare what's not yet implemented.